 NCA’s 102nd Annual Convention, “Communication’s Civic Callings,” November 10-13, 2016 in Philadelphia, PA.

-The American Society for the History of Rhetoric (ASHR) invites submissions in the form of individual papers, paper sessions, and panel discussions for the 102nd NCA Annual Convention in Philadelphia, PA.
-Submissions will be open from January 18 to March 30th 2016.
+The American Society for the History of Rhetoric (ASHR) will feature individual papers, paper sessions, and panel discussions for the 102nd NCA Annual Convention in Philadelphia, PA.